- Phone: Events Management Office at 413-585-2669

 Parking Facilities for Those With Physical Disabilities

-The following campus locations have parking spaces for those with disabilities: the college parking garage, Alumnae House, Ainsworth Gymnasium, Albright-Baldwin Houses, the chapel, Chase-Duckett Houses, Davis Center, Dewey Hall, Gill Hall, Hubbard House, the ITT, Lamont House Circle, the Lyman Plant House, Northrop-Gillett Houses, Sage Hall, the Smith College Conference Center, Tyler House rear, Wright Hall, Ziskind Drive and 7 College Lane.
-Accessible shuttle service is available by calling 585-2400.
+The following campus locations have parking spaces for those with disabilities: the college parking garage, Alumnae House, Ainsworth Gymnasium, Albright-Baldwin Houses, Chase-Duckett Houses, Davis Center, Dewey Hall, Gill Hall, the Helen Hills Hills Chapel, Hubbard House, the ITT, Lamont House Circle, the Lyman Plant House, Northrop-Gillett Houses, Sage Hall, the Schacht Center for Health and Wellness, the Smith College Conference Center, Tyler House rear, Wright Hall, Ziskind Drive and 7 College Lane.
+Accessible shuttle service is available by calling 413-585-2400.

 Tickets: $8 general; $5 students/seniors.
 For reservations, send email to email@example.com